This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Scooter rental scams are a problem throughout Southeast Asia and they occur frequently in Bali and the neighboring islands as well.
 Wherever you go, locals will ask you if you need a motorbike.
 These informal street rentals can potentially result in a very expensive experience if you’re not careful.

 Some scammers may blame you for preexisting scratches or damage and demand that you pay for the repairs.
 I’ve also heard of a few situations where the owner has used a spare key to steal back the motorbike leaving you to pay for a replacement.
+You can read more in my guide to things not to do in Bali.

 Rent a scooter in advance